gworthin/set-solver/README.md

 - D - Diamond
 - S - Squiggle

-The codes for the three cards in this image would be:
+The codes for the three cards in the image below would be:
 - 1GED (1 green empty diamond)
 - 2PSS (2 purple striped squiggles)
 - 3RFO (3 red full ovals)